Build a User Management App with Ionic Angular

 1npm install @ionic/pwa-elements @capacitor/cameraCapacitor is a cross-platform native runtime from Ionic that enables web apps to be deployed through the app store and provides access to native device API.

-Ionic PWA elements is a companion package that will polyfill certain browser APIs that provide no user interface with custom Ionic UI.
+Ionic PWA elements is a companion package that polyfills certain browser APIs that provide no user interface with custom Ionic UI.

-With those packages installed, we can update our main.ts to include an additional bootstrapping call for the Ionic PWA Elements.
+With those packages installed, update main.ts to include an additional bootstrapping call for the Ionic PWA Elements.

 1import { enableProdMode } from '@angular/core'2import { platformBrowserDynamic } from '@angular/platform-browser-dynamic'34import { AppModule } from './app/app.module'5import { environment } from './environments/environment'67import { defineCustomElements } from '@ionic/pwa-elements/loader'8defineCustomElements(window)910if (environment.production) {11 enableProdMode()12}13platformBrowserDynamic()14 .bootstrapModule(AppModule)15 .catch((err) => console.log(err))Then create an AvatarComponent with this Ionic CLI command: